DavideNardone/DeepCatnDogRecognition/README.md

 +/- 0.9 ACC <br>
 +/- 0.9 LOSS <br>

 NB: As you might know, DNN are ruled by several hyperparameters that in turn affect the fine tuning process.
-The results presented here might not be the best one since a better fine tuning process and a more efficient image pre-processing as well might led to better results.
+The results presented here might not be the best one since a better fine tuning process and a more efficient image pre-processing might led to better results.

 # Troubleshootings